daulvec/VtMB---Fashionista/README.md

 I plan on writing out more on game play and character creation but for now I will just give some first time player advice

-- I do not suggest picking Malchavian or Gangrel for your first playthrough of the game.
+- I do not suggest picking Malchavian or Nosferatu for your first playthrough of the game.
-- Melee is good early game but you will probably need some points in firearms for the end of the game as it gets more heavily combat focused
+- Melee is good early game but you will probably need some points in firearms for the end of the game as it gets more heavily combat focused and sneaking is not as easily done
 - loosing humanity is not as big a deal as they make it out to be just roll with everything your first playthrough.
 - 2nd playthrough should be done and it 100% should be with a Malchavian.
 - Blood Buff is OP and buffs things like lockpicking as well
+- Never use Skill points to recover Humanity
+- If you have the Obfucate Disipline don't waste points on stealth.

 Enjoy the game and if you see an errors or have suggestions please let me know!